You can grow carrots just about any time of the year in raised beds or containers—even in winter with the protection of a plastic tunnel.

-Step 2: Sowing seeds.
 Carrot seeds are tiny; it is very easy to over-sow the planting bed or container.
-Mix carrot seeds with sand in the palm of your hand; this will make it easier to sprinkle seed across the bed—and you will know exactly where the seed has been sown.
+Mix carrot seeds with sand in the palm of your hand; this will make it easier to sprinkle seeds across the bed—and you will know exactly where the seed has been sown.
 An alternative is to use pelletized carrot seeds that are easy to hold and sow one by one or seed tape—thin paper tape on which carrot seeds are evenly spaced.
 Pelletized seeds and seed tape will relieve you of having to thin seedlings later on.

-Sow seeds thinly and evenly across the bed or down the row—eventually you will want to give each carrot an inch or slightly more to grow all around.
-Use the handle of garden hoe or rake to make a shallow trench to sow seed in rows.
+Sow seeds thinly and evenly across the bed or down the row—eventually, you will want to give each carrot an inch or slightly more to grow all around.
+Use the handle of a garden hoe or rake to make a shallow trench to sow seed in rows.
 Rows next to weeping drip lines will ensure even moisture during the growing period.
-Cover seed lightly with ¼ inch peat moss or potting soil.
-Use the heel of your hand or a board to gently press down on the soil covered seed; this will ensure seeds make good contact with the soil which is essential for germination.
+Cover the seed lightly with ¼ inch aged compost or potting soil.
+Use the heel of your hand or a board to gently press down on the soil-covered seed; this will ensure seeds make good contact with the soil which is essential for germination.

-Step 4: Keep growing carrots moist and weed free.
 It is important to keep the planting bed moist until seeds sprout.
-Sprinkle the bed once or twice daily with fine spray for the first couple of weeks.
+Sprinkle the bed once or twice daily with a fine spray for the first couple of weeks.
 Do not let the soil dry out.

 Once carrots sprout continue to moisten the bed with a fine spray until they are well rooted.
 As roots begin to grow, water carrots deeply for continuous, even growth; deep watering means keeping the soil moist to just below the deepest root tip.
 Carrots and other root crops follow the moisture into the soil.
 When green tops begin to wilt, it is time to water.
 When the soil dries out to a depth of 3 inches, it is time to water.
 Even, deep watering will encourage carrot tap roots to grow straight down.